Corned beef with parsley sauce is so yummy!!

 Nowadays, New York and Boston have a spectacular parade every year.
 Irish or not, everyone joins in the celebration.

-You may wonder what exactly is “Corned Beef”?
+You may wonder what exactly “Corned Beef” is.

 It is beef that has been cured in a salt solution.
 Long ago, that was the process of preserving meat.
 Today’s process remains the same, and beef brisket is the cut of meat.

 One of the most asked questions is: why serve it with cabbage?
-When young immigrants came to America, those were affordable food at the time.
+When young immigrants came to America, there was affordable food.

 Here are a few helpful tips for the ingredients needed to make this Corned Beef with Parsley sauce.